mathkimchi/singularity/DEVLOG.md

 I've got to be missing something.
 Maybe it uses something similar to textures.
 Idk, I didn't actually read the thing about textures.

+2026-03-24 11:51AM

+Yesternight, I got the singularity ui's borders and rectangles kinda working on GPU.

+I don't need to do SDF for hard square corners, so I'm just going to rewrite this to ignore the corner radius.

+...

+It works pretty good.